 All of the current 246 students at Kwetu Home received medical assistance and completed a three-month rehab program to guarantee their sobriety and improve their health before beginning their educations.

 Three times a year, new students, ages 8 to 15, are admitted to the Kwetu Home.
 The balance of schoolwork and recreational activities keeps the boys happy and eager to learn.
 So while they learn subjects like English, they can still participate in some of their favorite activities, including gymnastics and singing.

-After two years at Kwetu Home, the students graduate and are once again immersed in their home environments where, unfortunately, 65% of them will revert back to previous habits.
+After two years at Kwetu Home, the boys "graduate" and are once again immersed in their home environments where, unfortunately, 65% of them will revert back to previous habits.